What we do

 To discover the next big tool to help your research, head over to our Find Tools and Tutorials page.

 Pointing cognitive scientists to the data and tools to help them grow their research is an important step, but researchers who are new to this perspective may still be left wondering how to get started, how to deal with the new challenges of big data, and how to take full advantage of these unprecedented opportunities.
-To prime the imagination pump, then, we interview researchers who are actively working at the intersection of cognitive science and big data in a series that we call Featured Projects.
+To prime the imagination pump, then, we interview researchers who are actively working at the intersection of cognitive science and BONDS in a series that we call Featured Projects.
 We show you how big data and naturally occurring datasets can lead to new insights into human behavior and cognition by asking questions about how pioneers of this work find, work with, and interpret their data with important theoretical questions in mind.
 We reach out to researchers across disciplines and experience levels to ask them about their experiences to provide inspiration, prime creativity, and give useful advice on every stage of the scientific process.